WATS Requests Proposals for Audit Services

 The Transportation Improvement Program (TIP) is a programming document used to implement the goals, objectives, and projects found in the Long Range Transportation Plan.
-WATS approved amendments to the 2017-2020 TIP on March 15, 2017.
-State and Federal approval are anticipated in May/June of 2017.
+WATS approved amendments to the 2017-2020 TIP on June 21, 2017.
+State and Federal approval are anticipated in August/September of 2017.
 Click here to view the 2017-2020 TIP.

 The lack of sustainable state and federal transportation funding underpins the unacceptable condition of Michigan's roads.
 Funding has not kept pace with the real costs for bare maintenance of the system.
 Nationwide, other states are exploring other options to raise revenue or enabling local communities to address their own needs.
 As Washtenaw County grapples with the funding crises, we must find solutions within limited existing solutions to fill the funding gap.
 WATS published this funding report to explore some of those options.